Colombia Photoblog

 My hosts told me that Colombia, when total land area is taken into account, has the highest biodiversity index in the Americas.
 I can certainly believe it.

 I have to admit that it has been a long time since I’ve been on the back of a horse and much longer since I’ve been on the back of a mule.
 So I was more than a little apprehensive, mostly because I figured it would be obvious to Burro Mars that I was an inexperienced rider, making it more difficult for both of us.
 True to form, I nearly pitched over the neck of Burro Mars on the first steep slope (in the first three minutes!) and an errant branch deprived me of my brown leather baseball cap.
-Heather’s squinch may have been because she’s had experience riding this burro before and it has proven to be a challenge to control.
-(On our way back Heather’s burro threw a hissy fit and also turned down the wrong trail at a fork.
-Fortunately an experienced handler got the burro calmed down and got us back on the right track.)
+Heather’s squinch may have been because she’s had experience riding her burro before and it has proven to be a challenge to control.
+(On our way back Heather’s burro, whose name I cannot recall, threw a hissy fit and turned down the wrong trail at a fork with Burro Mars following suit.
+Fortunately, an experienced handler got the burro calmed down and got us back on the right track before we strayed too far.)

 Friday